dsmurl/mirrorball/README.md

 # Mirror-ball

 Simple image upload and listing site with role-based access, built as an Nx monorepo.
-Frontend (Vite) and backend (Deno) share Zod schemas.
+Frontend (Vite) and backend (Bun) share Zod schemas.
 Infra is provisioned with Pulumi on AWS (S3, CloudFront, Cognito, DynamoDB, App Runner).

 ## Docs